-Did your teen overhear you discussing goals for 2018?
+Did your teen overhear you discussing goals for the year?
 Encourage him to also adopt some new year's resolutions.
 The key is proposing age-appropriate and realistic changes.
 Mention a few of these to your teen, and see what sticks!

 Stay Unplugged After Bedtime

 When it's time hit the sheets, leave the cell phone on a charger away from the bed.
 This eliminates late night texting or social media browsing, which can keep kids up way too late, making them groggy and less productive at school the next day.
 Once your teen realizes how nice it is to get restful sleep, this resolution will be pretty easy to adopt!